shibbir/gadget-catalog/README.md

 > This application requires [Cloudinary](http://cloudinary.com/documentation/solution_overview), which is a Software-as-a-Service (SaaS) solution for managing media assets in the cloud.

-Edit the below environment files to configure Cloudinary.
+Edit the environment files to configure Cloudinary.
 You can find your configuration parameters in the cloudinary Management Console.

 - For development: */server/config/env/development.js*
 - For production: */server/config/env/production.js*